alexisv/blog/docs/_posts/2025-06-07-deploy-a-ldap-server-workload.markdown

 ### Create the Deployment definition YAML

-Create the definition YAML for the deployment, pvc's and service.
+Create the definition YAML for the kubernetes deployment, pvc's and service.

 {% capture yaml_code %}
 cat > openldap.yaml <<EOF